 When you hop into a candlelit bubble bath (don’t do this while your device is charging!), you can now adjust the white LED lights to a warmer amber, which some people find more pleasing in low light settings.
 With a 6.8-inch screen and over four times more LED lights, we think this is a worthy upgrade from the entry-level Kindle.

 That said, If you’re willing to pay more for physical page-turn buttons, a little more screen room, automatic rotating page orientation, and cellular connectivity, the Amazon Kindle Oasis may be a better choice.
-Or check for refurbished or pre-owned Kindle Paperwhite at Amazon Renew.
+You can also check for refurbished or pre-owned eReaders at Amazon Renew.
 Learn more about how we gauge sustainability.

 Best for Library Books: Kobo Sage